Citrix End-User Productivity Reporting

 - What applications are most used (for XenApp customers)?

 - Do my end-users ever experience session slowness or latency?

-The Solution: Track User Sessions within Citrix Published Apps, Shared Hosted Desktops, or Virtual Desktop Sessions
+Track User Sessions within Citrix Published Apps, Shared Hosted Desktops, or Virtual Desktop Sessions

 The government agency had been utilizing Goliath Performance Monitor (GPM) for monitoring and troubleshooting the Citrix environment for a few years.
 Knowing that GPM had rich out-of-the-box reporting capabilities, the support team looked to Goliath first for a solution.

 Goliath has over dozens of out-of-the-box reports pre-configured within the products and the information required for user auditing of Citrix XenApp and XenDesktop was already in place and available in these reports.
 The End-User Productivity Report tracks users’ time interacting with sessions within Citrix published applications, shared hosted desktops, or virtual desktop sessions.

 - Track the number of user sessions for a particular user

 - Tracks if the user is actually interacting with the session (i.e. typing or moving the mouse).